jae-the-castaway/jaeheonkim.dev/README.md

-# Jae-heon Kim Portfolio and Blog
+# jaeheonkim.dev

-This is a personal website using [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/).
-It is based on Next App directory with [React Server Component](https://nextjs.org/docs/getting-started/react-essentials#server-components) and uses [Contentlayer](https://www.contentlayer.dev/) to manage markdown content.
+This is a personal portfolio and blog website about me using [Next.js](https://nextjs.org/), and [Tailwind CSS](https://tailwindcss.com/).
+It is based on the Next App directory with [React Server Component](https://nextjs.org/docs/getting-started/react-essentials#server-components) and uses [Contentlayer](https://www.contentlayer.dev/) to manage markdown content.

 ## Motivation

-I wanted to intergrate my existing portfolio website with blog features.
+I wanted to integrate my existing portfolio website with blog features.
 I used the [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) as a template.

 ## Features